chenzhengchen200821109/calculator/README.md

 # calculator
-a simple implementation of a calculator
+a simple implementation of a calculator based on Qt framework